Sober Living & Residential Treatment: What Program is Right for You?

 WHY IS SOBER LIVING SUCH A KEY STEP IN THE RECOVERY PROCESS?

-As previously stated, I learnt a great deal about healing while in therapy.
-I learnt a lot of things that could help me if I ever feel inclined to drink again.
+As previously stated, I learned a great deal about healing while in therapy.
+I learned a lot of things that could help me if I ever feel inclined to drink again.
 But I never had the opportunity to put them to the test.
-Residents in sober living live their lives, giving them the opportunity to put all of the techniques they gained in treatment to use.
+Residents in sober living live their lives, allowing them to put all of the techniques they gained in treatment to use.

 They go to work, where they may be screamed at by a customer or their supervisor.
 They passed by the tavern where they used to stop for a short drink.
-They go to that restaurant where the waiter already knows what you want to drink and has it ready for you before you ever ask for it.
+They go to that restaurant where the waiter already knows what they want to drink and has it ready for them before they ever ask for it.
 They get to attend that family get-together when everyone claims to be supportive, but everyone is still drinking.